I’d like to personally invite you

 At close to 500 pages, the current edition of my book remains among the best-selling books on voiceover and is used by dozens of Universities throughout the U.S. as a major textbook in broadcast and theater arts curriculum.
 Since 2010, The Art of Voice Acting has been referred to as “the Black Label of voiceover books,” and many professionals refer to it as “The Bible of Voiceover.”

-And, coming in late 2017, The Art of Voice Acting will be published in Chinese.
-Now, that will be interesting!
+And, in 2019, The Art of Voice Acting was published in Chinese.
+Now, that’s interesting!

 Here’s your opportunity to contribute to the next edition!